Gail Clarke and Mike Rawlinson: Alexander Teachers

 Teaching the Alexander Technique in Somerset since 1992

-We are experienced teachers of the Alexander Technique who have both been qualified for over twenty years.
+We are experienced teachers of the Alexander Technique who have both been qualified for over twenty five years.
 During this time, we have taught the technique to people from all walks of life including doctors, musicians, riders, dancers, teachers, housewives, computer programmers and many more.
 People wanted to learn the Alexander Technique either to improve their performance or to help with medical conditions, particularly musculo-skeletal problems.
 We established our practice in Somerset in 1992.

 Why Have Alexander Technique Lessons?